Jaw shifted to the side (lateral).

 Concerning the function of the muscle, we must distinguish whether it is active on both sides of the jaw (left and right), or only on one side.

-Unilateral contraction: The muscle shifts the lower jaw to the opposite side (excursion of the mandible).
+Unilateral contraction: The muscle shifts the lower jaw to the opposite side.

 A function that is very important for grinding food during mastication.